Pinafore/qb/README.md

 option

 * `./dataset.py download`: Download only the qanta dataset
-* `./dataset.py download wikidata`: Download our preprocessed wikidata.org `instance of` attributes
+* `./dataset.py download --dataset wikidata`: Download our preprocessed wikidata.org `instance of` attributes
-* `./dataset.py download plotting`: Download the squad, simple questions, jeopardy, and triviaqa datasets we compare against in our paper plots and tables
+* `./dataset.py download --dataset plotting`: Download the squad, simple questions, jeopardy, and triviaqa datasets we compare against in our paper plots and tables

 ### File Description: